MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-configuration-import-v10.md

 :::moniker range="=azure-pipelines"

 **`Label`** - **Label**<br>
 `string`.
 Optional.
-Use when `FileContentProfile EndsWith default`.<br>
+Use when `FileContentProfile is appconfig/default`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies which label should be used when selecting key-values from App Configuration.
-If no label is provided then key-values with the _null_ label will be retrieved.
-The following characters are not allowed: `,` `*`.
+Specifies a string that's added to each key-value as the label within the App Configuration store.
 <!-- :::editable-content-end::: -->
 <br>